This blog post references our case study on the City of Salem. To read the full case study, go here.

 Automation is a powerful tool that helps local governments improve efficiency and save money.
 By automating routine tasks, agencies can free up valuable time and resources that can be better spent on high-priority projects.

-For example, the City of Salem has automated many of its internal and external processes, such as feedback collection, service requests, and volunteer coordination.
-What was once a task requiring multiple employees to manage is now streamlined into a single, automated process that saves time and reduces the risk of human error.
+For example, the City of Salem has automated several internal and external processes.
+This includes feedback collection, service requests, and volunteer coordination.
+Tasks that once required multiple employees are now streamlined into a single process.
+The automation saves time and reduces the risk of human error.

 Automation also helps cut down on personnel costs, as it frees up staff members to handle other tasks.
 When done correctly, automation reduces overhead and enhances service delivery, making it possible for governments to accomplish more with fewer resources.